dmatking/idf-new/README.md

 # ⚠️Warning: This is very much a new work in progress.
-Many stubs and not-working code.⚠️
+Many stubs and non-working code.⚠️

 # ESP32 Starter – Project & Board Generator for ESP-IDF